 We don’t offer E energy tariffs but you can shop around to find other great deals with our partner, Energylinx

 E energy – or simply ‘E’ – is a British-owned energy supplier based in Birmingham.
 E was founded in 2014, so is a relatively new supplier.
-As of 2020, over 300,000 people have used E, which offers an alternative to one of the ‘big six’ suppliers.
+As of 2021, over 300,000 people have used E, which offers an alternative to larger gas and electricity suppliers.

 E’s focus is on providing affordable tariffs.
 Other benefits include no exit fees, in case you find a better deal elsewhere and want to switch.
 Calls to its UK-based customer support centre are included in your inclusive minutes package, and it offers emergency credit on each meter.
 It's now part of the Warm Home Discount scheme too, supporting vulnerable customers who need financial help heating their homes.

 All of E’s tariffs are prepayment.
 You’ll need to top-up a meter with money before you receive gas and electricity.
 You can top-up online, via E’s mobile app or at a Paypoint.
 Prepayment tariffs can work out to be more expensive than other options, like direct debit.
 That’s why you should do energy comparison and consider whether E is right for you.
 All E customers are entitled to emergency credit.
 This is as well as ‘friendly credit’ hours, which guarantees you won’t lose electricity during evenings, weekends and bank holidays.

 In March 2021, E didn't have any fixed rate tariffs available, but it has offered them in the past.
 Fixed tariffs have a set price for each unit of gas and electricity.
 This will protect you if E’s wholesale prices go up, but you won’t benefit if they go down either.

 If you're already on an E fixed rate, you may be moved to a standard variable tariff when the fixed rate deal ends.
 Make sure you shop around for a better deal before this happens.